yzerlaut/physion/README.md

 --------------------

-The software is organized into several modules to perform the acquisition, the preprocessing, the standardization, the visualization and the analysis of multimodal neurophysiological recordings.
+The software is organized into several modules to perform the acquisition, the preprocessing, the standardization, the visualization, the analysis and the sharing of multimodal neurophysiological recordings.

+The different modules are detailed in the [documentation below](README.md#modules-and-documentation) and their integration is summarized on the drawing below:
 <p align="center">
   <img src="docs/integrated-solution.svg"/>
 </p>

-The different parts are detailed in the [Documentation below](README.md#modules-and-documentation).

 --------------------